Miami Marlins Trade Christian Yelich To The Milwaukee Brewers

 Intent on substantially cutting payroll, the new Marlins ownership with ex-Yankee Derek Jeter as CEO previously traded away second baseman Dee Gordon to the Seattle Mariners, left fielder Marcell Ozuna to the St. Louis Cardinals, and most famously, superstar right fielder Giancarlo Stanton to the New York Yankees.
 Catcher J.T.
 Realmuto is also said to be on the trading block.

-A career .290 hitter, Yelich slammed 18 home runs and 81 RBI in the 2017 season, finishing up with a .282 batting average.
+A career.290 hitter, Yelich slammed 18 home runs and 81 RBI in the 2017 season, finishing up with a.282 batting average.
 The MLB Trade Rumors website believes that it is a good deal for the Brew Crew.

 “Yelich, who only recently turn 26, is guaranteed a manageable $43.25MM over the next four seasons, with a $15MM club option (or $1.25MM buyout) for the 2022 campaign.
 That’s a bargain rate for a player who has steadily produced at an above-average rate in all areas of the game ever since he cracked the majors in 2013.”